 Win a Jim Clark Special Edition Lotus Evora GT410 Sport

-The Jim Clark Trust is delighted to offer this incredible sports car as an amazing competition prize to help support plans for a new Jim Clark Museum.
+The Jim Clark Trust is delighted to offer this incredible sports car as an amazing competition prize to help support plans for a new Jim Clark Motorsport Museum.
+This car is now signed by all 20 F1 Drivers at the Monaco Grand Prix 2019.
 The winner will be announced at the ‘official’ opening of the new museum in summer 2019.
 Entry costs £20 for Charity.
 Thank you and good luck!

 The Jim Clark Special Edition Lotus Evora GT410 Sport